DEFRA/gwa-utils/README.md

 ### [Process users](./process-users.js)

-Download the `valid-users.json` file from the ETL storage account.
+Download a supported file e.g. `valid-users.json` from the ETL storage account.
 Process the file, extracting a set of properties for each user and save a CSV file.

+Run with `./process-users.js valid-users`.